ChrisMoller/mtx/README.md

 #### Rotate

-If the argument is a scaler, the function returns a 2 × 2 2D rotation transformation matrix.
-If the argument is a ⍴3 vector, the function returns a 3 × 3  rotation transformation matrix.
+If the argument is a scaler, the function returns a 2 × 2 2D rotation transform matrix.
+If the argument is a ⍴3 vector, the function returns a 3 × 3  rotation transform matrix.

 #### Gaussian